Sreimer78/Lab-2-ITMD-361/README.md

 # Lab-2-ITMD-361
-Lab 2 for Web Development
+Lab 2 for ITMD-361-Fundamental of Web Development